 You always have the right to choose whether you will take part in a clinical trial for which you meet the criteria.
 The level of care you get should not be affected by your decision.

 You also have the right to leave a clinical trial at any time, for any reason.
 If you decide to leave the study, talk to your doctor first.
 You’ll want to know how quitting the study might affect your health and what other treatment options you have.
 You should also tell the research group that you’re quitting and why.
 Your health care team may ask that you agree to continue to be watched for a certain length of time to look for any long-term effects of treatment.
 We discuss these issues further in the section called “What would it be like to take part in a clinical trial?” under “Taking part in the study.”

 Not all clinical trials study treatments.

 Here we talk about research studies as if they are all about treatments, but many clinical trials look at new ways to detect, diagnose, or learn the extent of disease.
 Some even look at ways to prevent diseases from happening in the first place.
 Researchers still use human volunteers to test these methods, and the same general rules apply.

 Even among clinical trials that do study treatments, not all of them study drugs.

 Many clinical trials test other forms of treatment, such as new surgery or radiation therapy techniques, or even complementary or alternative medicines or techniques.

-Fact: Very few cancer clinical trials involve a placebo.
+Very few cancer clinical trials use a placebo.

 In some clinical trials, the doctors want to learn if adding a new drug to the standard therapy makes it work better.
 In these studies, some patients get the standard drug(s) and the new one being tested, while other patients get the standard drug(s) and a placebo.
 But none of the patients would get only a placebo.
 Everyone gets standard treatment if there’s a standard treatment available.
 (See the next section for an example of a phase III study that uses a placebo.)
 For more information about placebos and how they might be used in some studies, see our document called Placebo Effect.